Sublimation Transfer Paper for Fabric

 - Print your design on fabric transfer paper.
 Ready to press

-No. This is important.
+No. This is important when you want to print a design on transfer paper.
 We automatically mirror your designs so that when you transfer the designs across they are printed the way you would like them to be seen.
 When you are uploading your designs, upload them the way you would like to see them.

 When sublimation printing fabric we recommend using fabrics which are 85% polyester or above for best results.
 Transfer paper inks react with poly based fabrics, so if you're using natural fabrics the process will not be successful.
 If you have a low percentage polyester the colours and designs may be faded or the print may be less clear.
 So choose your fabric wisely.
 We recommend always doing a test print before working on a large scale.
 Temperature is critical so if you are not familiar with this technique you need to learn how to do it.